-We participate in Nottingham City's Fair Access Protocol.
+We participate in the Nottingham City Council's Fair Access Protocol.
 This helps ensure that all children, including those who are unplaced and vulnerable, or having difficulty in securing a school place in-year, get access to a school place as quickly as possible.